Skip to main content

 Why Are CTOs Looking Beyond Toptal for Flutter Developers?

-Credit where it's due: Toptal built something real.
-Their 3.5% acceptance rate means you're getting screened talent.
-The brand carries weight with enterprise buyers.
-If you're a Fortune 500 company with a $500K annual Flutter budget, Toptal makes sense.
-Nobody questions a Toptal invoice at that scale.
+Credit where it's due.
+Toptal built something real.
+That 3.5% acceptance rate means the developer you get has already been screened hard, and the brand still carries weight when you're selling to enterprise buyers.
+If you're a Fortune 500 company sitting on a $500K annual Flutter budget, Toptal makes sense.
+Nobody on the finance team blinks at a Toptal invoice at that scale.

 How Does Each Alternative Compare on Price, Speed, and Vetting?

-Every platform claims to have "the best developers."
-Here's what the numbers actually look like across six dimensions that matter for hiring decisions.
+Every marketplace claims it has "the best developers."
+Fine.
+Here is what the numbers actually look like across the things that matter when you're weighing a rented freelancer against an assigned build team.

 Toptal$60-150/hr$9,600-$24,0002-4 weeks3.5%Min commitment